rollingcoconut/mobile-sec-cookie-mccount.github.io/README.md

 The `STRETCH` section, while not mandatory, encourages you to delve deeper into Android debugging, using breakpoints to examine the application's behavior at specific points during execution.

 ### Assignment Breakdown
-* All the important source code (`MainActivity.java` and `EncryptUtil.java`), as well as the debuggable _.apk_ is provided in the `artifacts` directory
+* All the important source code (`MainActivity.java` and `EncryptUtil.java`), as well as the _.apk_ is provided in the `artifacts` directory

 __PART 1__
 * 50/100 points can be achieved with static analysis of the provided _smali_ and _java_ source code files

 __PART 2__
-* 10/100 points can be achieved by engaging with the `artifacts/cookiemccount-debug.apk` in an emulator
+* 10/100 points can be achieved by engaging with the `artifacts/cookiemccount-vX.apk` in an emulator

 __PART 3__
 * 40/100 points can be achieved by opening the `.apk` in `Android Studio` to read the `AndroidManifest.xml`

-__STRETCH__
-* 0 points are required for a juicy `DYNAMIC_CODE` available to those who choose to debug the _.apk_.
-As this is a `STRETCH` section no TA and professor resources will be prioritized for it

 _NOTES_
 * The Android Studio emulator is a development tool that can have delays and lags.